Tender lovin’ chickpeas from scratch

 2. Once soaked, strain chickpeas from soaking water.
 Add to large pot.

-5. Reduce heat and let simmer about 20 – 25 minutes, until chickpeas are tender.
-Skins should come off easily.
+5. Reduce heat and let simmer about 40 – 45 minutes, until chickpeas are fork tender.
 Strain and serve.
-Enjoy!

-6. Save leftover aquafaba (cooking broth) for future stocks, making grains, or anywhere you might use water in a savory dish.
-You can freeze stock for later use, if using a glass jar leave an inch of head space to avoid cracking the glass.
+6. Enjoy!
+Try making walnut beet or spicy hummus next.
+Beans last about 1 week in the fridge.
+Save leftover aquafaba (cooking broth) for vegetable stocks, homemade crackers, making grains, baking projects, or anywhere you might use water in a savory dish.
+You can freeze stock for later use, if using a glass jar leave an inch of head space.

 Rated [awcr_rating type="averageRating"]/5 based on 14 reviews